 - Dropped fruit should be collected on a regular basis and destroyed by burying in a deep pit, or feeding to livestock.
 This will gradually reduce moth populations over the years, depending on the distribution and abundance of wild hosts locally and the cooperation of neighbors.

 - Community participation is critical for this to be effective as the moth can fly long distances.

-Use of insecticides is not recommended.
-Please contact the NPPC if outbreaks occur that are considered unmanageable.
+The use of insecticides is not recommended.
+Please contact the NPPC during outbreaks

 Image acknowledgements: NPPC.